michaelchadwick/utter/README.md

 ### Features
 ---

 * Simple GUI way of using the say command.
-Just enter text and hit enter/click the play button.
+Just enter text and either hit Cmd-Enter or click the play button to hear it.
 * Pause and resume speech.
 * Change the speed/rate, pitch, pitchmod, or volume of the speech synthesis.
 Can utter speech when you change the options, too.
 * Save the speech to an AIFF on your desktop.
 Use the text itself as the filename, if you wish.